Dogsong

-Dogsong is young adult novel by Gary Paulsen and a Newbery Honor winner.
+Dogsong is a young adult novel by American author Gary Paulsen, published in April 1985 by Bradbury.

+Dogsong was an 1986 Newbery Honor book.

 Plot

 Inspired by the Eskimo shaman Oogruk, Russel Susskit takes a dog team and sled to escape the modern ways of his village and to find his own "song" of himself, hating the sound of snowmobiles and his father's coughing in the morning.
 He travels across ice floes, tundra, and mountains, haunted along the way by a dream of a long-ago self whose adventures parallel his own.
 Reality melds with the dream when he finds an Eskimo girl named Nancy, who has run away from her village after becoming pregnant.
 Circumstances require him to provide for himself and the girl in a harsh and unforgiving land.
 Russel sets out looking for food, for Nancy and himself, after Nancy gives birth to a still-born baby.